IbrahimElshafey/LocalResumableFunction/_docs/_Todo.md

 ﻿# Todo
+* Validate waits
+	* Wait same wait twice in group is not valid
+	* Wait name can't duplicate in same method
 * Time wait exact match
 * Resumable function in another  dll that not entry assembly
 * Activate one start wait if multiple exist for same method